Corrugation Analysis Trolley (CAT)

 The CAT has resulted from decades of work on measurement and understanding of rail corrugation.
 A trolley profilometer for corrugation measurement was made at Cambridge University in the 1970s, and was later used also by British Rail Research to measure acoustic roughness for prediction of wheel/rail noise.
 A further development (christened “The Possum”) was made in the late 1980s to measure long wave corrugation for Australian National, who have since replaced it with a CAT.
 The first prototype of the present CAT was produced in 1997.
 Since then, examples of the present equipment have been used reliably for corrugation surveys, Quality Assurance work following reprofiling on all types of railway line, and for acoustics work.

-During 2009 RML introduced the Mark 3 CAT, which is designed specifically to measure both conventional flat-bottomed (Vignole) rail and also grooved rail which is severely worn and deformed, and possibly also deeply embedded in the street.
+During 2013 RML introduced the Mark 4 CAT.
+This is a development of the CAT3, which measures both conventional flat-bottomed (Vignole) rail and grooved rail which is severely worn and deformed, and may also be deeply embedded in the street.
 The lateral position of the measuring head can be adjusted in less than a minute right up to within 10mm of the gauge and field faces of the rail.
 The CAT is probably the least expensive equipment of its type available to measure acoustic roughness or for accurate rail corrugation measurements, yet in many ways also (as a client told us), "The CAT is unique".

 Repeatability, calibration and conformance with accepted standards